xshi-aa/my_vimrc/README.md

 Next step, execute `:PluginInstall` while open this `.vimrc'.
 Some plugins are really HUGE, so this step may take a while.

+In order to use all the plugins, make sure that the version of vim is 7.4+.

 All done!